C1Ron/C1Ron.github.io/_pages/tut3.md

 mathjax: true
 permalink: /tut3/
 ---
-## Cart-Pole Modeling and LQR using MATLAB or Python
+## Cart-Pole with MATLAB and Python
 This post will share how to model a cart-pole and simulate the dynamics using `MATLAB`.
-The goal is to first do this in `MATLAB` and later to do the same steps using `Python` and also to do the animation using `Blender`.
+The goal is to first do this in `MATLAB` and later to do the same steps using `Python`.

 ### Mathematical Model
 The system consists of a frictionless cart and a pendulum fixed to the centroid of the cart body.